Quantum Random Access Stored-Program Machines: Main Results

 Note that \textbf{BQP} and \textbf{BQRAMP} coincide, but it seems that \textbf{EQP} and \textbf{EQRAMP} do not.
 This is because a QRAM only has a finite number of quantum gate operations, while a QTM can have an infinite (but countable) number of quantum gate operations.
 It is almost impossible to simulate an infinite set of quantum gates by a finite set of quantum gates with no errors.
-On the other hand, in the definitions of \textbf{EQP} and \textbf{EQRAMP}, the probabilities are restricted to $0$ and $1$, which also make the two complexity classes are unlikely to coincide.
+On the other hand, in the definitions of \textbf{EQP} and \textbf{EQRAMP}, the probabilities are restricted to $0$ and $1$, which makes it unlikely that the two complexity classes coincide.